 These cookies are soft and chewy, yummy and still healthy.
 I eat them all the time for snacks and dessert.
 One thing I really like about cookies is that they have automatic portion control.
 That is unless you eat too many of them.
 I also like the convenience of cookies because you can grab them and go.
 Sometimes I eat these for breakfast because they are so healthy.

-These snickerdoodles are made with a flax seed egg and coconut flour.
-They are perfect for those people that don’t like the taste of eggs that comes with coconut flour recipes and for those people who can’t eat eggs.
+These snickerdoodles are made with a flax seed egg and CF. They are perfect for those people that don’t like the taste of eggs and for those people who can’t eat eggs.
 My mother hated the taste of eggs her whole life.
 What a predicament for someone that was raised on a farm and raised their own chickens who incidentally laid a lot of free eggs.

 For Christmas every year our neighbor gives us one of those tin cans of shortbread cookies.
 He’s a very kind older gentleman but to say it nicely.
 There isn’t anyone in our family that likes them.
 We even have a hard time giving them away to any of the 35 extended family members I have.
 You won’t have to worry about that with these shortbread cookies.
 Everyone will gobble them up, especially if you choose to drizzle chocolate on top like in the picture.